alec-z/charter/stf_charter.md

 **Steering Committee**

-It is anticipated that the Steering Committee will meet monthly and will include work teams, as
+It is anticipated that the Steering Committee will meet monthly and will include project teams, as

 may be created by the Steering Committee, reporting up to the Steering Committee.

-Participation on the Steering Committee and its work teams is open to all interested parties.
+Participation on the Steering Committee and its project teams is open to all interested parties.

 The Director, if any, shall be entitled to observe all meetings of the Steering Committee and any

-work team meetings on a non-voting basis.
+project team meetings on a non-voting basis.

 The voting members of the Steering Committee shall consist of:

-● One appointed representative from each Platinum Member
+● One appointed representative from each Diamond or Gold sponsor

-● Each work team lead, as such may be determined pursuant to procedures decided upon by
+● Each project team lead, as such may be determined pursuant to procedures decided upon by

 the Steering Committee with approval of the Governing Board